Skip to the main content.

 4. Staying competitive in follow-on rounds

 As your portfolio companies grow and raise subsequent rounds, it can be difficult to keep up as an individual investor.
-However, you can remain competitive in those larger follow-on deals by pooling your capital with other angels through an SPV.
+However, you can remain competitive in those larger follow-on deals by pooling your capital with other angels through a SPV.

-The business side of SPVs
+SPV: The business side

 Below, we explore how companies use SPVs to streamline operations, handle risks and drive growth.